Alokkush/property-expert/README.md

 2. Check that Email/Password sign-in method is enabled
 3. Ensure your API keys are correct

+### Admin Dashboard Issues
+1. Ensure you're logged in with an admin email
+2. Check browser console for JavaScript errors
+3. Verify Chart.js library is loaded correctly

 ### Styling Issues
 1. Confirm all CSS files are properly linked
 2. Check browser compatibility